NickBurness/Euler100/README.md

 ### How is this repo laid out?
 * *Euler100* is a class library, containing .cs files that hold the methods to each of the challenges.
-* *Euler100.Tests* will hold a test using the MSTest framework.
+* *Euler100.Tests* will hold a test, asserting that the program produces the expected result, using the MSTest framework.
 * *Euler100Console* simply runs the class library methods using the program.cs file in the Console.

 >###### 1 - [_**Multiples of 3 & 5**_](https://github.com/NickBurness/ProjectEuler100/blob/master/Euler100/MultiplesOf3And5.cs) :heavy_check_mark: [_**Test**_](https://github.com/NickBurness/ProjectEuler100/blob/master/Euler100.Tests/MultiplesOf3And5Test.cs) :warning: 12/02/2020